-- a permit granted under the CMA1 - an access arrangement negotiated with all landowners and occupiers2; for land administered by DOC there is a formalised application process (discussed further in section 1.2.2) - resource consents (e.g. covering the use of land and water, discharges to water and air, changes to traffic patterns and roads, and other aspects of the operation), which are granted by district and regional councils under the RMA.
+- a permit granted under the CMA - an access arrangement negotiated with all landowners and occupiers; for land administered by DOC there is a formalised application process (discussed further in section 1.2.2) - resource consents (e.g. covering the use of land and water, discharges to water and air, changes to traffic patterns and roads, and other aspects of the operation), which are granted by district and regional councils administered by the RMA.

 In addition, permits are required for any activities that may affect surface or underground archaeological sites (defined as pre-1900) through New Zealand Heritage, and any activities that affect native animals defined in the Wildlife Act 1953.
-Where native animals are identified, permits (from DOC) and mitigation actions may be required for drill-site exploration as well as mining (see section 1.2.3).
+Wildlife on Brunner coal measures has included native birds, Powelliphanta snails, and native lizards (skinks and geckos), with permits (from DOC) and mitigation actions required for drill-site exploration as well as mining (see section 1.2.3).

 The CMA and RMA require that all persons exercising functions and powers under the Acts take into account the principles of the Treaty of Waitangi.
 More detail on how this should occur under the CMA is contained within the Minerals Programme developed under the CMA - the current minerals programme was released in 2013 (NZP&M 2013).
 Specifically, the Minerals Programme outlines the ways in which the Crown's responsibility to have regard to the principles of the Treaty are met in the context of mining.
 This includes a requirement that Tier 1 permit holders submit an annual report on their engagement activities with iwi and hapū whose rohe are directly affected by the permit.
-Early and meaningful engagement with affected iwi about planned activities by mining companies is more likely to result in the development of productive relationships with mutually beneficial outcomes.
+Early and meaningful engagement with affected iwi about planned activities by mining companies will more likely result in the development of productive relationships with mutually beneficial outcomes.
 Further discussion on iwi engagement and participation is provided in section 1.3.4.